guilhermebrv/Born2beroot/README.md

 ### 1. Why should I use a Virtual Machine?

-A virtual machine is a software emulation of a computer operating system, that allows you to run on a host machine multiple OS simultaneously on the same computer.
+A `virtual machine` is a `software emulation of a computer operating system`, that allows you to `run on a host machine multiple OS simultaneously` on the same physical computer, since each VM has `its own operating system and functions` separately.

-Since each VM has its own operating system and functions separately, you can have more than one VM per machine.
-They are used to test out new software without affecting your current system, in a safe, separate environment.
-That way we also eliminate the need for multiple physical configurations of hardware, which can be costly to maintain and take up space.
+They are used to `test out new software without affecting your current system`, in a safe, separate environment.
+That way we also `eliminate the need for multiple physical configurations of hardware`, which can be `costly` to maintain and `take up space`.

+### 2. How does Oracle VirtualBox works?

+`Oracle VirtualBox` is a `type 2 hypervisor`, which enables the `host computer` to `allocate its resources to the virtual machine`.
+The `hypervisor` is a `software program` that creates and manages virtual machines by `abstracting the hardware of a computer`, creating the idea of each virtual environment functioning as `its own separate computer`.

-### 2. Why did I choose Debian?
+### 3. Why did I choose Debian?

-Besides being easier to install, when a new version is launched, updating Debian is much simpler compared to CentOS.
-Debian offers a user-friendly experience and supports a wide range of libraries, filesystems, and architecture, as well as providing more customization options.
+Besides `being easier to install`, when a new version is launched, `updating Debian is much simpler compared to CentOS`.
+Debian offers a `user-friendly experience` and supports a `wide range of libraries, filesystems, and architecture`, as well as providing `more customization options`.

-That means Debian is so much better when we are talking about personal servers.
-On the other hand, for larger businesses, CentOS provides more features and unparalleled support for Enterprise software.
+That means Debian is so much better when we are talking about `personal server`s.
+On the other hand, `for larger businesses`, `CentOS provides more features` and` unparalleled support for Enterprise software`.

-### 3. What are the differences between APT and aptitude?
+### 4. What are the differences between APT and aptitude?

 Both APT (Advanced Packaging Tool) and aptitude are tools for package management, used for searching, removing, and installing packages.
 However, they have different proposals.